 About the Project

-The project is the first of its kind in the Messguina forest, located in the southwestern part of Morocco.
+The project was the first of its kind in the Messguina forest, located in the southwestern part of Morocco.
 The project consists of 2 different sites, measuring 10 hectares each.

 Combined this is 20 hectares, or 40 football fields if you like.
-The project started in March 2016 and will continue till the trees are grown.
-The main part of the work will end in March 2018 and new projects will get started.
+The project started in March 2016 and will continue till the trees are fully grown.

 - Growing and planting argan trees.
 Fencing in the area to protect the trees from animals.

 - Rehabilitation of trees, pruning and trimming of existing Argan trees in the area